-To get the Dell XPS 13 with similar specs (Core i5, 8GB RAM, 256GB SSD), you spend $300 less, as you can get the $1,099 model, though its 1080p screen isn't as sharp as the Air's Retina display.
-A MateBook X Pro (my favorite Windows 10 laptop) in the Core i5/8GB/256GB configuration costs $1,199, which is $200 less than a similar MacBook Air.
+To get the Dell XPS 13 with similar specs (Core i5, 8GB RAM, 256GB SSD), you spend $200 less, as you can get Dell's $1,099 model, though its 1080p screen isn't as sharp as the Air's Retina display.
+A MateBook X Pro (my favorite Windows 10 laptop) in the Core i5/8GB/256GB configuration costs $1,199, which is $100 less than a similar MacBook Air.
 That MateBook also gives you a touch screen (Apple can't be bothered to make macOS touch-compatible) and both USB Type-C and Type-A ports.

-A Surface Laptop 2 with the same specs (i5/8GB256GB) costs $1,299, which is $100 less than Apple's comparable configuration, and that laptop has a touch screen and the convenience of a magnetically attaching power cable, which Apple used to offer (RIP MagSafe).
+A Surface Laptop 2 with the same specs (i5/8GB256GB) costs $1,299, which is the same as Apple's comparable configuration, and that laptop has a touch screen and the convenience of a magnetically attaching power cable, which Apple used to offer (RIP MagSafe).

 From its high-res screen and its thinner and lighter design to its Thunderbolt 3 ports, the new MacBook Air feels like the modern update that Apple devotees have been waiting for.
 I just wish Apple had chosen a beefier processor, as competing Windows machines are faster, though Apple's flash storage is superior.

 The $1,099 Dell XPS 13 offers faster performance and hours of extra endurance for $200 less, though its 1080p screen isn't as sharp.
 If you need that Type-A port, the $200 cheaper MateBook X Pro is worth a look, though its webcam (just like the XPS 13's) is in an awkward spot.

 Even though the MacBook Air is more expensive than we'd want, it's still a fantastic laptop and the best go-to macOS machine for most people.